 No correspondence will be entered into regarding either this competition or these Terms and Conditions.
 In the unlikely event of a dispute, HLW’s decision shall be final.
 HLW reserves the right to amend, modify, cancel or withdraw this competition at any time without notice.

 To the extent permitted by law, all contestants release from, and indemnify the HLW against, all liability, cost, loss or expense arising out of acceptance of any prize or participation in the competition including (but not limited to) loss of income, personal injury and damage to property and whether direct or consequential, foreseeable, due to some negligent act or omission or otherwise.

 It is expected that this project will not directly benefit you.
 However, it may help to inform policy and community education programs about using and protecting waterways in Queensland.
-A summary report of this research, in the form of the waterways report card, will be available in November 2017.
+A summary report of this research, in the form of the Healthy Land and Water Report Card, will be available in November 2018.
 If you would like to receive a copy of this report via email in November, you will be offered the opportunity to leave your email address at the end of the survey.

 There are no foreseen risks associated with your participation in this study.
 However, if you experience any level of discomfort as a result of completing the survey, you can contact Lifeline on 13 11 14.

 All comments and responses are anonymous and will be treated confidentially unless required by law.
 The names of individual persons are not required in any of the responses.
 Any data collected as part of this project will be stored securely as per QUT’s Management of research data policy.
 Please note that non-identifiable data collected in this project may be used as comparative data in future projects or stored on an open access database for secondary analysis.
 Data collected in this survey will be used to inform the social component of the Healthy Land and Water Report Card 2018 and also for comparison for future report cards.
 The project is jointly funded by QUT and Healthy Land and Water.
 Healthy Land and Water will have access to the data obtained during the project.